Deaod/VoteSys/Docs/ui.md

 You can write a message in the field at the bottom and either press the "Say" button or press the "Enter" key.

-If you hold the "Ctrl" key while sending a message, it will be sent to your own team exclusively (and not show up in the chat area).
+If you hold the "Ctrl" key while sending a message, it will be sent to your own team exclusively.

 You can recall past messages sent by you by pressing the Up arrow key repeatedly.